Tel Qiri: Archaeology

-Bronze Age
+Middle Bronze Age

 The Middle Bronze Age remains include some walls and pottery.
 It most likely existed during the latter part of the Middle Bronze Age, from 2000 to 1550 BCE.
 It seems the settlement was limited to the eastern part of the site and did not have any fortification system.

+Late Bronze Age

 Only fragmentary remains from the Late Bronze Age were found and these do not include any remains of buildings or walls.
 One explanation may be that upon constructing the succeeding Iron Age settlement, the Late Bronze Age settlement was completely leveled and its stones were looted, but this is a bit far-fetched.
 It seems that the Late Bronze Age settlement, had there been one, was much more limited than the preceding Iron Age settlement.
 Out of the handful of remains are two Mycenaean and Cypriot ceramics, as well as other luxury and high-quality ceramics.
 This phenomenon has no clear explanation, but it may be that these all were imported to the site.
 This group of ceramics is specifically dated to the beginning of the Late Bronze Age (1550–1300 BCE), but can also represent the entire period (up until 1200 BCE).